ravikp7/reservation-calendar/README.md

 ]
 ```

-To reserve a single date you need to pass in a date and a name:
+To reserve a single date you need to pass in a date and a name and `reserve` with `true` (if you want to unreserve that you have to pass it in with `false`):
 ```
 > Request
 POST localhost:3000/reserve   HTTP/1.1